advantys/workflowgen-community/samples/form-section-collapse/README.md

 1. In the form designer, add a new section.
     1. In our process sample we added the section `FORM`.

-2. Add one textbox field to this new section, this field will contain which section should be collapse.
+2. Add one textbox field to this new section, this field will contain which section should be collapsed.
     1. In our process sample, the textbox is named `FIELDS_COLLAPSED`.

 3. Click on the gear icon to open the Form configuration